LivioDR/argentina_rpg_dm_gemini/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Press_Start_2P, a custom Google Font.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Deployment

-This app has been deployed on Vercel, through a CI pipeline with this [GitHub repository](https://github.com/LivioDR/argentina_rpg_dm_gemini).
+This Next App has been deployed on Vercel, through the built-in CI/CD pipeline with this [GitHub repository](https://github.com/LivioDR/argentina_rpg_dm_gemini).

 ---